John Legend: 2016–present: Resurgence

 On May 21, 2019, Legend was the winning coach on The Voice, and won the competition with his artist Maelyn Jarmon.
 In November, Legend was named Peoples Sexiest Man Alive.
 In 2020, Legend was working on a seventh album.
 On May 13, 2020, he announced the album would be titled Bigger Love.
 It was released on June 19.
 On May 28, 2020, Legend received an honorary doctorate from Berklee College of Music.

 On June 19, 2020, Legend performed alongside Alicia Keys for episode fifteen of Verzuz.
 Legend is featured on Carrie Underwood's Christmas album My Gift.
-Legend wrote his featured track entitled Hallelujah.
+Legend wrote his featured track titled Hallelujah.
 Legend was among the performers in the Celebrating America television event held on Inauguration Day 2021.
 He delivered the commencement address to the Duke University Class of 2021.
 On November 12, 2021, Legend signed with Republic Records after completing the contract that lasted for 17 years with Sony Music.

 In February 2022, Legend launched the music-based NFT platform, OurSong.
 On April 3, 2022, performed a new song called "Free" at the 64th Annual Grammy Awards as a tribute to the fallen citizens of Ukraine amid Russo-Ukrainian War.
 He was joined on stage alongside by three Ukrainian female artists Siuzanna Iglidan, Mika Newtown, and poet Lyuba Yakimchuk.
 On September 9, 2022, he released his eighth studio album titled Legend.
 The following month, Legend became The Voices senior coach in its 24th season after the departure of singer Blake Shelton.
+Also in 2022, Legend headlined his first Las Vegas residency called, Love in Las Vegas, held at Planet Hollywood Las Vegas.